-You have two minutes to do as many situps as you can.
+You have two minutes to do as many situps as you can, with fingers locked behind the head.
 A good attempt is about 45 situps, to earn 6 points.
 In two minutes.
 You fail with less than 20 completed.

 *1.5 Mile Run Purpose?
 How good is your cardio?